aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 Allowing issuing CAs to suggest a period in which clients should renew their certificates enables for dynamic time-based load balancing.
 This allows a CA to better respond to exceptional circumstances.
 For example, a CA could suggest that clients renew prior to a mass-revocation event to mitigate the impact of the revocation, or a CA could suggest that clients renew earlier than they normally would to reduce the size of an upcoming mass-renewal spike.

-This document specifies a mechanism by which ACME servers may provide suggested renewal windows to ACME clients.
+This document specifies a mechanism by which ACME servers may provide suggested renewal windows to ACME clients, and by which ACME clients may inform ACME servers that a certificate has been renewed and replaced.

 # Conventions and Definitions